-CCP has adopted utilization review criteria developed by McKesson InterQual Products and other nationally recognized criteria.
-InterQual is utilized as a screening guide and is not intended to be a substitute for practitioner judgment.
+CCP has adopted utilization review criteria developed by Change Healthcare InterQual® level of care criteria.
+InterQual® is utilized as a screening guide and is not intended to be a substitute for practitioner judgment.
 As contractually indicated CCP will utilize the Florida Medicaid Coverage and Limitations Handbooks to evaluate requests for medical appropriateness / necessity.
 Utilization review decisions are made in accordance with currently accepted medical or healthcare practices, taking into account special circumstances of each case that may require deviation from the norm stated in the screening criteria.
 Criteria are used for the approval of medical necessity but not for the denial of services.
 All potential denials of medical necessity are reviewed by the Medical Director.

-When an enrollee or practitioner/provider call is received by the CCP Member Services Department regarding the UM process and authorization of care, the Member Services representative will triage the call and warm transfer the call to a UM nurse as needed.
+When an enrollee or practitioner/provider call is received by the CCP Member Services Department regarding the UM process and authorization of care, the Member Services representative will triage the call and warm transfer the call to an UM nurse as needed.
 When addressing these calls, the UM staff will identify themselves by name, title and organization name.
 This interaction will be documented in Tapestry via a Customer Relationship Management (CRM) record.